sudomateo/website/content/gear/index.md

 [Link](https://rode.com/en-us/interfaces-and-mixers/rodecaster-series/rodecaster-duo)

-I replaced the Cloudlifter CL-1, Focusrite Scarlett 2i2 (3rd Gen), and Schiit Vali 2 with this Rodecaster Duo and I should have just bit the bullet up front and got this device way sooner.
+I replaced the Cloudlifter CL-1, Focusrite Scarlett 2i2 (3rd Gen), and Schiit Vali 2 with this Rodecaster Duo and I should have just bitten the bullet up front and gotten this device way sooner.
 Love this thing!

 ### Beyerdynamic DT 990 Pro